welhoilija/DinnerPlanner/README.md

 ## Test it out!

-  To start using the tool, head to https://dinner.tuomaskangas.com and enter a session key to start managing reservations.
-Share the session key with friends you'd like to eat with!

-  The application is not intended for sensitive information.
+  The application is not intended for storing sensitive information.

 ## Technologies Used